oracle-devrel/cd3-automation-toolkit/docs/manage-network.md

 5. Look at the terraform plan and apply.
 Run terraform apply.

 6. Again make sure to export the Route Rules in OCI into excel and terraform.
-Follow the procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform)
+Follow the procedure specified in <a href="#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform"><u>Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform</u></a>

 This completes the modification of VLANs in OCI.
 Verify the components in console.